-RONNIE L. CREECH Assistant Chief of Staff, CIO/G6
+Ronnie L. Creech RONNIE L. CREECH

+Assistant Chief of Staff, CIO/G6

 History.
-This pamphlet replaced the USAREC Reg 385-2, this revision is effective 11 April 2016.
+This pamphlet replaced the USAREC Reg 385-2; this administrative revision is effective 18 July 2022.

 Summary.
-This pamphlet prescribes policies, responsibilities, procedures for the development, implementation and evaluation of the United States Army Recruiting Command (USAREC) safety programs and the integrtion of Risk Management.
+This pamphlet prescribes policies, responsibilities, and procedures for the development, implementation, and evaluation of the United States Army Recruiting Command (USAREC) safety programs and the integration of Risk Management.